cs3451/f19-a5/README.md

 Your web page should be titled ```a5.html``` and your main .ts file should be ```a5.ts```, so the TAs know where to look.

-You should set up your project to build with gulp, as in the fourth assignment, and should let the TAs cd into the directory and type:
+You should set up your project to build as the fourth assignment, and should let the TAs cd into the directory and type:

 1. cd into the directory and run ```npm install```